Class Action and Multidistrict Litigation Practice

 - We prevailed on a motion to dismiss a putative class action against Lumber Liquidators, Inc., a national hardwood flooring distributor, alleging that it violated New Jersey’s CFA and Truth-in-Consumer Contract, Warranty and Notice Act (TCCWNA), which result was fully affirmed by New Jersey Appellate Division.

-- We defended Nature’s Way and Whole Foods Market in defense of a putative class action lawsuit brought by a consumer alleging that packaging on a calcium dietary supplement manufactured by Nature’s Way and sold by Whole Foods was deceptive and misleading in conveying the number of tablets that the consumer must take to ingest the daily recommended intake of calcium.
+- We defended Nature’s Way and Whole Foods Market against a putative class action lawsuit brought by a consumer alleging that packaging on a calcium dietary supplement manufactured by Nature’s Way and sold by Whole Foods was deceptive and misleading in conveying the number of tablets that the consumer must take to ingest the daily recommended intake of calcium.
+The defendants procured dismissal of several of the New Jersey state law claims at the pleading stage.

 - We have represented eleven significant computer companies in two large consumer fraud class action lawsuits.